Accurate measurements are crucial when it comes to installing shingles on a roof. Proper

 increase the risk of accidents.
 Choose a calm and dry day to ensure a safe working

-4. Take necessary precautions for steep roofs: If your roof has a steep slope, consider
+environment.
+Take necessary precautions for steep roofs: If your roof has a steep slope, consider

 using safety equipment like harnesses and ropes to prevent falls.
-It’s advisable to hire a professional roofer for steep roof measurements and installation.
+It’s advisable to hire a professional roofer for steep roof measurements and installation.- Work with a partner: Having someone assist you during the measurement process can

 provide an extra layer of safety.
 They can steady the ladder, hand you tools, and help take